Art & Digital Media Department

 International study is one of the hallmarks of our programs.
 There are many opportunities to study abroad through our wide range of semester-long programs and short-term abroad courses.
 Our students are encouraged to extend their studies across the globe, in exciting locations like Great Britain, Ireland, France, Spain, Australia, and Japan.

-Art, Art History, and Digital Media students can also choose to spend a semester, a year, or all four years at our Branch Campus in Florence, Italy.
+Art, Art History, and Digital Media students can also choose to spend a semester, a year, or all four years at our Campus in Florence, Italy.
 Housed in the historic center of Florence, the campus has twelve buildings with an impressive range of facilities.
 Working alongside international artists, designers, and scholars, our students have the opportunities to not only immerse themselves in Renaissance culture but also explore both traditional and digital media, as well as specialized courses in jewelry making, ceramics, and art history.

 Internships and Alumni Success